 Advising the effort is older brother John Forest Musser III, who retired as CWO-4 in the U. S. Coast Guard, after a distinguished 28 year career.

-And Brother Mike, when a U. S. Navy photographer, shot some of the defining pictures of the fall of Saigon, including CU's from the top of the embassy as the Viet Cong closed in, and pictures of U. S. Navy and Coast Guard pilots ditching their helos in the sea, because there was no more room on deck to land them.
+And Brother Mike, when a U. S. Navy photographer, shot some of the defining images of the fall of Saigon, including CU's from the top of the embassy as the Viet Cong closed in, and pictures from the lower decks of aircraft carriers of U. S. Navy and Coast Guard pilots ditching their helos in the sea, because there was no more room on deck to land them.

-Dad was the youngest Merchant Marine Captain in history when he graduated from the Pennsylvania Schoolship Academy (26, in 1940, during the accelerated buildup to World War II), although he was beat a year later by his younger brother, Jimmy, who got to command his own tanker at 25, and after the war became port captain of New York for 30 years for Sinclair Refineries.
+Dad was the youngest Merchant Marine Captain in history when he graduated from the Pennsylvania Schoolship Academy (26, Summer of 1940, a period Admiral Doernitz termed "The Happy Time") during the accelerated buildup to the United States entry into World War II, although he was beat a year later by his younger brother, Jimmy, who got to command his own tanker at 25, and after the war became port captain of New York for 30 years for Sinclair Refineries.

-They were proud oil men, and American oil won the Battlle of the Atlantic, and therefore WWII.
+They were proud oil men, and American oil won the Battle of the Atlantic, and therefore WWII.

 New: Here's a scan of a picture of Uncle Jimmy, brother Michael and me, standing behind his desk on the ? floor of the ? building around 19?? (we're checking) when we flew back east to visit relatives and old friends.